01-edu/public/subjects/0-shell/scripting/audit.md

 Directory exist
 ```

-###### Can you confirm that the script is valid and the directory "Example1" was not created because it already exists like the example above?
+###### Can you confirm that the directory was not created and the script shows the message "Directory exist" because a directory with that name already exists like the example above?

 ##### Try to run the command `"NAME="Alex""` followed by the command `"echo "Hello $NAME!""` in the `0-shell` interpreter.